auth0/docs/articles/quickstart/backend/php/interactive.md

 # Add endpoint authorization to your PHP application

-Auth0 allows you to add token-based endpoint authorization to almost any application type quickly.
+Auth0 allows you to add token-based endpoint authorization to almost any application type.
 This guide demonstrates how to integrate Auth0, add token-based authorization, and protect application routes using the Auth0 PHP SDK.

 To use this quickstart, you’ll need to:
 - Sign up for a free Auth0 account or log in to Auth0.
-- Have a working PHP project that you want to integrate with.
+- Have a working PHP project that you want to integrate with Auth0.
 Alternatively, you can view or download a sample application after logging in.

 ## Configure Auth0 {{{ data-action=configure }}}